DionKill/ps4-linux-tutorial/docs/postinstall.md

 Otherwise, you can always update everything but not those packages.
 ## Fix language
-Some distros you can download are in god forbidden languages.
-None of us like that.
-Unfortunately changing it from your DE (KDE, Gnome...) doesn't work, at least not system wide.
+Some pre-packaged distros you can download are in foreign languages.
+Unfortunately changing it from your DE (KDE, Gnome...) doesn't apply system wide.
 So here's a cheap rundown of all of the commands:

 ::: details Debian/Ubuntu based distros (thanks triky1)
 ```bash